AgeOfLearning/aofl/aofl-js-packages/resource-enumerate/README.md

 # @aofl/resource-enumerate

 Resource enumerate is a special case API call that returns the interface of the API code in a single endpoint.
 The response can contain server time, paths to resources, and other information based on application needs.
-An advantage of this technique is that it eliminates the need to hardcode paths\urls.
+An advantage of this technique is that it eliminates the need to hardcode paths/urls.

 `@aofl/resource-enumerate` accepts a config object that defines the path to the production api server.
-It also accepts regexes to determine development or stage environments based on the url.

 It also supports `before()` and `after()` hooks.
 See example below.

-### Installation
+## Installation
 ```bash
 npm i -S @aofl/resource-enumerate
 ```

-### Usage
+## Usage
 ```javascript
 const resourceEnumerateConfig = {
   apis: {